Accelerated Repair Program Statement of Interest Process Overview

 3. Conduct Staff Study Visits, if required:

-If MSBA staff determine that a staff study visit is needed to complete the due diligence process, MSBA staff will visit the facility identified in the SOI.
-The MSBA may conduct facility visits either virtually, in-person or a combination of virtual and in-person.
+If MSBA staff determine that a staff study visit is needed to complete the due diligence process, MSBA staff, potentially accompanied by a technical consultant, will visit the facility identified in the SOI.
+The MSBA may conduct staff study visits either virtually, in-person or a combination of virtual and in-person.
 The MSBA may request the use of alternative technology to complete the visits such as virtual meetings, drones, district-supplied recordings or other means to conduct the visit.
-Dependent upon the method used, the staff study visit may be conducted in two parts, holding the meeting and the facility tour, at different times and days.
+Depending upon the method used, the staff study visit may be conducted in two parts, holding the meeting and the facility tour at different times and days.

-Dependent upon the number of staff study visits that are required, this phase can take approximately 4 to 6 weeks, with visits typically scheduled from March through April, this timeframe may vary.
+Dependent upon the number of staff study visits that are required, this phase can take approximately eight to ten weeks in total, with visits typically scheduled from July through September.
+This timeframe may vary.

 4. Recommend SOIs for Invitation into the Accelerated Repair Program:

 Once the content review and staff study visits have been completed, MSBA staff once again review the factors, noted above, that can impact the assessment of the SOIs.
-As stated above, due to the statutory cap, the MSBA may be constrained to limit the number of ARP project invitations in a given year.
-Among the factors that MSBA may consider should it be required to limit the number of ARP project invitations, are the degree of the disrepair of the systems to be replaced and the frequency with which issues associated with the disrepair arise.
+As stated above, due to the program budget, the MSBA may be constrained to limit the number of ARP projects in a given year.